The Importance of Branding

 Detailed graphics and imagery

-Full colour print can, as with bold blocks of colour, create an impactful appearance – crucial when aiming to foster engagement and loyalty with your customers.
+Full-colour print can, as with bold blocks of colour, create an impactful appearance – crucial when aiming to foster engagement and loyalty with your customers.

-The drawback of full colour print however is the cost, although 4 colour flexographic techniques can produce good results (although still some way short of lithographic or high end digital print).
+The drawback of full-colour print is the cost.
+And although four colour flexographic techniques can produce surprisingly good results, these are still short of lithographic or high-end digital print.

-Popular, contemporary trend
+A popular, contemporary trend

 A popular trend is the use of white inks.